f3-factory/F3com-data/3.6/routing-engine/main.md

 ## Working with Namespaces

-`AUTOLOAD` allows class hierarchies to reside in similarly-named subfolders, so if you want the framework to autoload a PHP 5.3 namespaced class that's invoked in the following manner:
+`AUTOLOAD` allows class hierarchies to reside in similarly-named subfolders, so if you want the framework to autoload a namespaced class that's invoked in the following manner:

 ```php